 These inspections are made by request only.
 These inspections are required prior to any new construction on a property with an existing septic system.
 This includes garages, swimming pools, irrigation systems, attachments to existing buildings, etc.

 A request is made by the homeowner, or representative thereof, for a repair to be made to a malfunctioning system.
 A site visit is made by the Environmental Health Specialist to assess the situation and to make recommendations, prior to issuing a repair permit.
-There is no fee for a repair inspection or a repair permit.

 The maintenance program is a State mandated program that specifies inspection frequencies for specific types of on-site wastewater / septic systems.
 Low Pressure Pipe (LPP), Pre-treatment, and pump systems are examples of systems which must be inspected.